Technology

 In the Middle Years our device program gives Strathcona students more responsibility while continuing to support students in developing strong digital skills and good cyber citizenship.

 A set device has been chosen for these years to aid in this direct instruction; it includes a pen, which allows the school to help students use the device for notetaking, annotation and creativity.
-This device, the HP Elitebook X360, is purchased through a portal so that it includes technical support and accidental-breakage insurance.
+This device, the HP Elitebook X360, is purchased through a parent portal which includes 3 years of warranty and allows families to purchase accidental damage insurance if they wish.

 As a family-owned device, Students are able to use it outside of school to extend their learning.
 They have opportunities to explore more advanced software and are explicitly taught how to manage their devices.
 Teachers set expectations for how and when devices are used in class, providing the foundation for self-regulation of technology use in later years.